-146 For the opinions of the British and Spanish governments given in 1898 at the request of Italy in respect of a dispute with Peru see Archivio del Ministero degli Affari esteri italiano, serie politica P, No. 43.
+140 For the opinions of the British and Spanish Governments given in 1898 at the request of Italy in respect of a dispute with Peru, see Archivio del Ministero degli Affari esteri italiano, serie politica P, No. 43.

-147 Note verbale by Duke Almodóvar del Rio, 4 July 1898, ibid.
+141 Note verbale by Duke Almodóvar del Río, 4 July 1898, ibid.

-their apparent authority."148 It is probable that the different formulations had essentially the same effect, since acts falling outside the scope of both real and apparent authority would not be performed "by virtue of . . . official capacity".
-In any event, by the time of the Hague Codification Conference in 1930, a majority of States responding to the Preparatory Committee's request for information were clearly in favour of the broadest formulation of the rule, providing for attribution to the State in the case of "[a]cts of officials in the national territory in their public capacity (actes de fonction) but exceeding their authority".
-149 The Basis of Discussion prepared by the Committee reflected this view.
+of their apparent authority".
+142 It is probable that the different formulations had essentially the same effect, since acts falling outside the scope of both real and apparent authority would not be performed "by virtue of ... official capacity".
+In any event, by the time of the 1930 Hague Conference, a majority of States responding to the Preparatory Committee's request for information were clearly in favour of the broadest formulation of the rule, providing for attribution to the State in the case of "[a]cts of officials in the national territory in their public capacity (actes de fonction) but exceeding their authority".
+143 The Basis of Discussion prepared by the Committee reflected this view.
 The Third Committee of the Conference adopted an article on first reading in the following terms:

-"International responsibility is . . . incurred by a State if damage is sustained by a foreigner as a result of unauthorized acts of its officials performed under cover of their official character, if the acts contravene the international obligations of the State".
-150
+International responsibility is ... incurred by a State if damage is sustained by a foreigner as a result of unauthorised acts of its officials performed under cover of their official character, if the acts contravene the international obligations of the State.
+144

 - (4) The modern rule is now firmly established in this sense by international jurisprudence, State practice and the writings of jurists.
-151 It is confirmed, for example, in article 91 of the 1977 Geneva Protocol I Additional to the Geneva Conventions of 12 August 1949, 152 which provides that: "A Party to the conflict... shall be responsible for all acts by persons forming part of its armed forces": this clearly covers acts committed contrary to orders or instructions.
+145 It is confirmed, for example, in article 91 of the Protocol Additional to the Geneva Conventions of 12 August 1949, and relating to the protection of victims of international armed conflicts (Protocol I), which provides that: "A Party to the conflict ... shall be responsible for all acts committed by persons forming part of its armed forces": this clearly covers acts committed contrary to orders or instructions.
 The commentary notes that article 91 was adopted by consensus and "correspond[s] to the general principles of law on international responsibility".
-153 - (5) A definitive formulation of the modern rule is found in the Caire case.
+146 - (5) A definitive formulation of the modern rule is found in the Caire case.
 The case concerned the murder of a French national by two Mexican officers who, after failing to extort money, took Caire to the local barracks and shot him.
-The Commission held...
+The Commission held:

-"that the two officers, even if they are deemed to have acted outside their competence... and even if their superiors countermanded an order, have involved the responsibility of the State, since they acted under cover of their status as officers and used means placed at their disposal on account of that status."
-154
+that the two officers, even if they are deemed to have acted outside their competence ... and even if their superiors countermanded an order, have involved the responsibility of the State, since they acted under cover of their status as officers and used means placed at their disposal on account of that status.
+147